 Arthur Tedder served as a pilot and squadron commander on the Western Front during World War I. He participated in many dangerous missions and was awarded the Italian Silver Medal for Military Valour.

-Omar Bradley, a West Point classmate of Eisenhower, received his front-line experience during World War II.
+Omar Bradley, a West Point classmate of his, received his front-line experience during World War II.
 He led the American forces in the D-Day invasion.
 Like Eisenhower, Bradley had wanted to be in combat during World War I, but was denied the request.

 George Pattons combat experiences are legendary.
 His colorful career centered on his desire for war.
 Before World War II, Patton saw action in the war with Mexico (1915), and, as well as a tank commander in France during World War I. His philosophy of leading from the front lines earned him two Silver sSars, one Bronze, two Purple Hearts, and many other medals.

 Dwight Eisenhower’s desire for combat experience was a passion he had from the moment that he graduated from West Point.
 When the United States entered World War I, he immediately asked to be sent overseas, but his request was turned down.
-Two more times Eisenhower requested to go into combat, and instead, he spent World War I in the States as a training officer.
+Two more times he requested to go into combat, and instead, he spent World War I in the States as a training officer.

-Throughout his career Eisenhower’s organizational skills and genius for military strategies made him indispensable to the Army.
+Throughout his career his organizational skills and genius for military strategies made him indispensable to the Army.
 In other words, Dwight Eisenhower was just too valuable to chance his life on the battlefield.
 Although he never fulfilled his dream of participating on the battlefield, Dwight Eisenhower did what the world needed, and brought about the end of the war in Europe during World War II.

 For more readings: The Longest Day, by Cornelius Ryan, and Eisenhower in War and Peace, by Jean Edward Smith.

-January 24, 2022good article — just which more people really knew Ike was a complete suck up his whole career — he had no idea how to run a battle yet he is given all the credit for winning WW 2
+good article — just which more people really knew Ike was a complete suck up his whole career — he had no idea how to run a battle yet he is given all the credit for winning WW 2

-October 27, 2022I am a historian and the truth is he was great president
+I am a historian and the truth is he was great president